 The Committee reiterates its concern that the exceptions taken to the right not to be discriminated against, as provided for in article 23 of the Constitution, are not in compliance with articles 2, 3 and 26 of the Covenant.
-The Committee is concerned, in particular, about exceptions relating to (a) non-citizens; (b) adoption, marriage, divorce, burial, devolution of property on death or other matters of personal law; and (c) the application of customary law.
+The Committee is concerned, in particular, at exceptions relating to (a) non-citizens; (b) adoption, marriage, divorce, burial, devolution of property on death or other matters of personal law; and (c) the application of customary law.

-The State party should review article 23 of the Constitution in order to bring it into line with articles 2, 3 and 26 of the Covenant.
+The State party should review article 23 of the Constitution in order to bring it in line with articles 2, 3 and 26 of the Covenant.

 The Committee notes with interest the steps undertaken by the State party to review and codify customary laws.
-It remains concerned by the persistence, in the meantime, of customary practices that are highly detrimental to women, such as discrimination in the area of marriage and divorce, early marriages and child bearing,
+It remains concerned by the persistence, in the meantime, of customary practices that are highly detrimental to women’s rights, such as discrimination in the area of marriage and divorce, early marriages and child bearing,

-bride price and polygamy, as well as reported restrictions on women’s freedom of movement. (articles 2 and 3)
+bride price and polygamy, and reported restrictions on women’s freedom of movement. (art.s 2 and 3)

-The State party should strengthen its efforts to ensure compliance of customary law and practices with the rights provided for in the Covenant, and consider this issue as a high priority.
-It should pay particular attention to ensuring the full participation of women in the ongoing review and codification process of customary law and practices.
+The State party should strengthen its efforts to ensure compliance of customary laws and practices with the rights provided for in the Covenant, and consider this issue as a high priority.
+It should pay particular attention to ensuring the full participation of women in the ongoing review and codification process of customary laws and practices.
 It should adopt immediate and concrete steps to discourage the persistence of customary practices that are highly detrimental to women’s rights.

-The Committee notes with concern that the priority of statutory law over customary law is not always ensured in practice, due especially to the low level of awareness by people of their rights, in particular their right to appeal customary courts’ decisions before statutory courts, and despite efforts made by the State party, insufficient training provided to those involved in the administration of local justice. (articles 2 and 3)
+The Committee notes with concern that the precedence of statutory law over customary law is not always ensured in practice, due especially to the low level of awareness the population has of its rights, in particular the right to appeal customary courts’ decisions before statutory courts, and despite efforts made by the State party, insufficient training provided to those involved in the administration of local justice. (arts 2 and 3)

-The State party should increase its efforts to raise awareness about the priority of statutory law over customary law and practice, and about the right to appeal before statutory courts.
-It should make those involved in the administration of local justice aware of the rights contained in the Covenant, and encourage them, in particular, to take into consideration the right of every person not to be discriminated against.
+The State party should increase its efforts to raise awareness of the precedence of statutory law over customary laws and practices, and of the right to appeal before statutory courts.
+It should make those involved in the administration of local justice aware of the rights contained in the Covenant and encourage them, in particular, to take into consideration the right of every person not to be discriminated against.

-The Committee reiterates its concern in relation to the lack of clarity of the legal provisions governing the introduction and administration of a state of emergency.
+The Committee reiterates its concern over the lack of clarity of the legal provisions governing the introduction and administration of a state of emergency.
 It notes in particular that under article 25 of the Constitution, derogations may be made to some of the rights identified as non-derogable under article 4 of the Covenant.

-The State party should bring article 25 of the Constitution into line with article 4 of the Covenant.
+The State party should bring article 25 of the Constitution in line with article 4 of the Covenant.
 It should also establish a mechanism by which it informs other States parties to the Covenant, through the intermediary of the Secretary-General of the United Nations, of the rights it has derogated from in time of public emergency, as required by article 4 (3) of the Covenant.

-The Committee notes that the State party is currently considering the adoption of legislation to counter terrorism. (articles 2 and 4)
+The Committee notes that the State party is currently considering the adoption of legislation to counter terrorism. (arts 2 and 4)

 The State party should ensure that the rights enunciated in the Covenant, and in particular its provisions governing limitations and derogations to these rights, are fully taken into consideration when adopting counter-terrorism provisions and laws.
-The State party should also bear in mind the need to define acts of terrorism in a precise and narrow manner.
+It should also bear in mind the need to define acts of terrorism in a precise and narrow manner.